bmcilw1/goodtechcofounders/src/pages/about/index.md

 ## Now What?

-My goal is to create a resource for building good software and business.
-Many of these lessons are hard-won through personal failures, but many more are built on the shoulders of giants.
-There are many existing valuable resources available, and that's a good thing!
+My goal is to create a resource for building better software and more successful new businesses.
+Many of these lessons are hard-won through personal failures, and many are built on the shoulders of giants.
 Here you'll find what I've found the most useful for my own projects and ventures.
 I hope it helps!

-Welcome to the community, now let's go build something!
+Welcome to the community.
+I hope you build something!

 <br/>
 <br/>